tech-nickk/FarmFlow/Device Firmware/README.md

 - Arduino IDE installed on your computer.
 You can download it from [here](https://www.arduino.cc/en/software).
-- You need to have ESP32 or ESP8266 Board in Arduino IDE if you are using either of them -[How to install ESP32](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) -[How to install ESP8266](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/)
+- You need to have ESP32 or ESP8266 Board in Arduino IDE if you are using either of them:
+  -[How to install ESP32](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) -[How to install ESP8266](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/)